Advertiser Disclosure

 Executive Platinum

-Complimentary upgrades are available on flights within the U.S. (including Hawaii) and between the U.S. and Canada, Mexico, the Bahamas, Bermuda, the Caribbean, and Central America.
+Complimentary upgrades are available on flights within the U.S. (including Hawaii) and between the U.S. and Canada, Mexico, the Bahamas, Bermuda, the Caribbean, or Central America.

 Platinum Pro

-Achieving Platinum Pro earns complimentary upgrades on flights within the U.S. (including Hawaii), and between the U.S. and Canada, Mexico, the Bahamas, Bermuda, the Caribbean, and Central America.
+Achieving Platinum Pro earns complimentary upgrades on flights within the U.S. (including Hawaii) and between the U.S. and Canada, Mexico, the Bahamas, Bermuda, the Caribbean, or Central America.

 Platinum and Gold

-Achieving Platinum and Gold earns complimentary upgrades on all eligible flights.
-You will fall behind all other elite tiers.
+Achieving Platinum and Gold status earns complimentary upgrades on all eligible flights.
+However, your upgrade requests are prioritized below all other elite tiers.

 AAdvantage Credit Cards: A Faster Path to Elite Status